- BlueStacks is a popular cloud-based Android emulator for PC, where users can enjoy thousands of apps on their computers.

 - After you’re done, click Apply and OK to save changes.

-Few users reported that you can fix problems with Bluestacks initialization by running it in Compatibility mode.
+Few users reported that you can fix problems with Bluestacks not starting by running it in Compatibility mode.
 To do that, follow these steps:

 - Right-click Bluestacks shortcut and choose Properties from the menu.